 The cannabis industry's growth and processing of hemp and marijuana has environmental impacts.
 We have been working collaboratively to raise awareness and establish best practices for the industry to reduce their environmental footprint.
 Together, we are developing innovative strategies and tools to help improve sustainability in the industry.

-Growing cannabis emits highly reactive volatile organic compounds (VOCs).
+Growing cannabis emits volatile organic compounds (VOCs).
 Marijuana-Infused Product (MIP) facilities or hemp extraction facilities also emit VOCs from solvent extraction processes.

 MIP facilities and any cannabis facility that uses a process boiler or generator may be subject to air pollutant reporting and permitting depending on annual emissions.

 Compliance requirements, best management practices , and emissions reduction tips.